 4. Upon arrival at the park, familiarize yourself with the area.

 You’ve already pre-planned your hike, but upon arrival, familiarize yourself with the area.
 Has anything changed?
 Are there trail closures requiring a change in your planned route?

 5. Be Safe.
 When Possible, Stay on Marked Trails!

-Leave your planned route with a family member of friend who is not hiking with you.
-Even if you are a seasoned hiker, check in with the park ranger and say hello.
-Let the ranger know of your planned route, and ask if there is any reason to change your hike, or if there is any unexpected dangers (animals, high fire warning, flash flood warnings, etc).
-Usually it’s best to stay on marked trails as any deviation can inhibit a rescue team from finding you.
+Leave your planned route with a family member or friend who is not hiking with you.
+Even if you are a seasoned hiker, check-in with the park ranger and say hello.
+Let the ranger know of your planned route, and ask if there is any reason to change your hike, or if there are any unexpected dangers (animals, high fire warning, flash flood warnings, etc).
+Usually, it’s best to stay on marked trails as any deviation can inhibit a rescue team from finding you.